ConsultingMD/blog/source/_posts/2014-06-03-rolling-your-own-ajax-partials-with-jquery-rails.markdown

 categories: frontend parjax jquery
 ---

 With the advent of Rails 4 we were introduced to a new featured called [Turbolinks](https://github.com/rails/turbolinks).
-Turbolinks is a gem that optimizes browser rendering by bypassing the need for the browser to recompile styles and scripts for every page.
-This is done by using Ajax to make requests to the server and only updating the body and title of the page to bypass rendering of any assets included in the HTML head.
+Turbolinks is a gem that speeds DOM rendering on the browser by bypassing the need to recompile styles and scripts on every page.
+This is done by using Ajax to make requests to the server and then updating the entire `<body>` (and `<title>`) of the page.
+This bypasses the rendering of any assets included in the HTML `<head>`.

-[Pjax](https://github.com/defunkt/jquery-pjax) is a similar gem to Turbolinks but instead of rendering the entire page pjax renders partials and replaces only designated elements within the page with the response from the server.
+[Pjax](https://github.com/defunkt/jquery-pjax) is a similar gem to Turbolinks but, instead of rendering the entire page, pjax renders partials and replaces only designated elements within the page with the response from the server.
 Pjax has an advantage over Turbolinks in that it does not require the server to render or deliver the entire page to the browser.
-This can be a very benifitial enhancement for clients that constrained by bandwidth or processing power limitations.
+This can be a very beneficial enhancement for clients that are constrained by bandwidth or processing power limitations.

-But what we wanted to employ some of these optimizations but didn't want to leverage a gem.
-Often times it is beneficial to build a tailored solution and in this case we'll do it in about 20 lines of code.
+We wanted a Pjax-like solution but were unwilling to use the Pjax gem.
+We wanted a lighter solution.
+And in this case, we'll do it in about 20 lines of code.

 ### Getting started

-First to get off to a good start let's create a new [jQuery plugin](http://learn.jquery.com/plugins/) which will encapsulate our functionality.
-Here we will start with a simple jQuery plugin template that defines as `parjax` within the jQuery function namespace.
+First, to get off to a good start, let's create a new [jQuery plugin](http://learn.jquery.com/plugins/) which will encapsulate our functionality.
+Here we will start with a simple jQuery plugin template that defines `parjax` within the jQuery function namespace.

 ``` javascript
 // jquery.parjax.js